Finding a Child Actor Agent:

 Paying upfront fees to a talent agent is a big red flag as it may indicate a potential scam or unlawful behavior.

-If an agent asks for upfront fees without providing concrete services or opportunities, it's important to RUN!
+If an agent asks for upfront fees without providing concrete services or opportunities, it's important to RUN the other way!

 Remember, the relationship between performer and representation should be built on trust, transparency, and the shared goal of advancing the actor's career.